Ways to Avoid Gaining Weight on a cruise

 16. Don’t drown your food

-Steer clear of covering your meals in gravy, sauces, creams, and butter to cut back on calories.
+To avoid gaining weight on a cruise vacation, steer clear of covering your meals in gravy, sauces, creams, and butter to cut back on calories.

 17. Keep Track